BitMaker-hub/NerdMiner_v2/README.md

 1. ESPtool recommendations: use 115200bps
 1. Build errors > If during firmware download upload stops, it's recommended to enter the board in boot mode.
 Unplug cable, hold right bottom button and then plug cable.
 Try programming
 1. In extreme case you can "Erase all flash" on ESPtool to clean all current configuration before uploading firmware.
 There has been cases that experimented Wifi failures until this was made.
-1. In case of ESP32-WROOM Boards, could be necessary to put board on boot mode.
+1. In case of ESP32-WROOM Boards, could be necessary to put your board on boot mode.
 Hold boot button, press reset button and then program.

 ### NerdMiner configuration
 After programming, you will only need to setup your Wifi and BTC address.